Due to limited parking space at

 academic conferences and shops, which boost interaction with the local

 community.
-Prince Mahidol Hall is primarily the venue for Commencement
+Prince Mahidol Hall is primarily a venue for Commencement

-ceremonies, thus the new car park building will offer orderly, additional
+ceremonies, and the new car park building will offer orderly, additional

 parking space on campus.